grcco/cf7-additional-types/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.0.1 =
-* First version that provides a rangeslider implementation.
+* Rangeslider implementation.
+* Russian and German translations.

 == Other Notes ==